fzi-forschungszentrum-informatik/BEMCom/services/connectors/fronius-modbus-connector/Readme.md

-# Modbus TCP Connector Gen24
+# Fronius Modbus Connector

 This is a Modbus connector specifically for Fronius Symo GEN24 inverters.
 Manufacturer's information can be found [here](https://www.fronius.com/de/solarenergie/installateure-partner/technische-daten/alle-produkte/anlagen-monitoring/offene-schnittstellen/modbus-tcp?id=a7db8a37-85fb-412d-8c06-9de458400f59).

 The reason for this special connector is the requirement to write two registers in order to change the power limit of the inverter (see below).

+### TODO

+This connector contains a lot of code duplicated from modbus-tcp-connector.
+It would be better to build the image based on the modbus-tcp-connector image and import these code pieces.

 ### Supported Devices/Gateways